digicademy-chf/chf_container/README.rst

 Docker Desktop.
 The Compose file orchestrates a pod (or network) consisting of an Apache webserver, a PHP- and PHP Composer-capable Debian image that runs TYPO3, a MariaDB database, Manticore search, and a Postfix container for email jobs.
+A ``debug`` profile adds phpMyAdmin to this set-up.
 The documentation provides install instructions as well as a few pointers towards how to use the container-based environment.

 :Repository:  https://github.com/digicademy-chf/chf_container
 :Read online: https://digicademy-chf.github.io/chf_container